 Dr. Bernat: In internal medicine, we provide a wide scope of primary care, including preventive care as well as the treatment of complex adult diseases -- like high blood pressure, heart disease, diabetes, and high cholesterol.

 What Are Some of the Benefits to Your Patients?

-Dr. Bernat: Internists serve as primary care doctors for non-complicated patients, but we have the added advantage that we’ve been specially trained to deal with the complexities of patients who have multiple medical problems or uncontrolled medical problems.
-We also try to help people who have diagnostic dilemmas -- for example, they may have multiple symptom complexes but are having trouble getting diagnoses.
+Dr. Bernat: Internists serve as primary care doctors for people who need routine care, but we have the added advantage that we’ve been specially trained to help patients who have multiple medical problems or uncontrolled medical problems.
+We also try to help people who have diagnostic dilemmas -- for example, they may have multiple symptoms but are having trouble getting a diagnosis.

 What Kinds of Training Do Family Medicine/Internal Medicine Doctors Receive?

 Dr. Bernat: Internal medicine doctors complete a three-year residency after medical school.
-That entails serving in the hospital as staff physicians, and having a clinic where we see outpatients.
-During that time, we train in critical care and critical cardiac patient management, so we have extensive training in caring for the sickest of the population.
+That entails serving in the hospital as staff physicians and in a clinic where we see outpatients.
+During that time, we train in critical care, so we have extensive training in caring for the sickest of the population.
 We also do rotations in specialties like cardiology, endocrinology, and gastroenterology.